elestio-examples/flask/README.md

 ### Step 2: Make some changes and push

-Try to make some change in your FastApi project then push to the git repository
+Try to make some change in your Flask project then push to the git repository

 After few seconds to few minutes your change will be deployed on your CI/CD target 🚀